 The treatment of glaucoma has improved greatly in the last few years.
 We now have several classes of medications (usually in the form of eye drops) that can be used individually or in combination with each other.
 In addition to drops, laser surgery and traditional surgery can be performed.
 The goal of all these therapies is to lower the IOP, thus protecting the health of the optic nerve.
 Your doctor will determine the best therapeutic option with your specific needs in mind.
 You must work with him and follow up regularly to prevent vision loss.

 New ways of diagnosing and treating glaucoma are becoming available.
 As promising tests and therapies are established, we will make sure that they are available to our patients.
-Laconia Eye & Laser Center has recently acquired a state-of-the-art imaging system known as Optical Coherence Tomography (OCT) and Frequency Doubling Testing (FDT).
+Laconia Eye & Laser Center has a state-of-the-art imaging system known as Optical Coherence Tomography (OCT) which can detect early damage to the optic nerve.
 These tests provide information on anatomical and functional characteristics of the eye and are considered the most sensitive and specific methods currently available to detect and help monitor glaucoma.
 Laconia Eye & Laser also uses the latest advancements in treating glaucoma by using the SLT laser.
 Click here to learn more.

 Although Glaucoma is potentially blinding, with early diagnosis and treatment the risk to the patient is kept to a minimum.
 We here at Laconia Eye & Laser Center strive to maintain the highest level of care for our patients and will happily discuss your particular risk level and a therapeutic plan with you.